THOMASELOVE/431-classes-2023/projA/projectA_proposal.md

 G062 | Walaa Alshaia & <br /> Qiao Wang | (title revised by TEL) Assessing Sleep and Health, Diabetes and Obesity among U.S Adults
 G081 | John Barron | CHR-2023: The Association of Insufficient Sleep with the Prevalence of Diabetes G092 | Alyssia Broncano & <br /> Michelle Raymond | Health outcomes based on societal influence in Ohio and surrounding states
+G151 | Mary Garrity | Does Excessive Drinking Occur with Insomnia or Not Eating in 6 US States?
 G181 | Claire Jansson-Knodell | Examining Select Predictors of Poor Physical and Mental Health Using CHR Data G191 | Julia Joo | Diabetes, Sleep Insufficiency, and Adult Obesity: A Cross-Sectional Study G201 | Kartik Lakhotiya | 2023 County Health Analyses: Alcohol, Activity, Diabetes Insights (vs 2018)